-Following a consultation we've agreed the application process for community and voluntary controlled schools in the borough of Rochdale, for pupils starting in September 2017.
+Following a consultation we've agreed the application process for community and voluntary controlled schools in the Rochdale borough, for pupils starting in September 2019.

 What is the admission criteria?

 For community and voluntary controlled schools we allocate places in the following order:

 Where a child has a statement of Special Educational Needs naming a specific school, the child will be allocated a place before any other places are allocated.